 First thing to know is port 9000 always talks directly to the MCU of the device at the address (e.g., you have an AT-OME-MS42 at 172.20.1.43 with the TCP port set at default of 23 - you can reach the MCU at port 23 or port 9000 when connecting to 172.20.1.43).
 From this connection you can use standard API commands for the device.

 Beyond port 9000 we need to understand the layout since Atlona makes many switchers with varying connectivity.
 Let's start by looking at the back of a few switchers from the OMEGA Family.
 Below we see an image of the AT-OME-MS42.
 The port numbers increment with the physical ports from left to right starting at port 9001.

-So on the AT-OME-MS42 shown below we work from left to right until we get to a compatible connection.
-On the MS42 the first connection possible is via the HDBaseT OUT.
-What this means is that we can communicate directly with a device, connected to the serial port, of a compatible RX, connected to that HDBaseT OUT port (e.g. a display connected to the serial (RS232) port of an AT-OME-EX-RX) if we connect via TCP to port 9001 at the switchers IP address.
+On the AT-OME-MS42 shown below we work from left to right until we get to a compatible connection.
+On the MS42 the first connection possible is the HDBaseT OUT.
+What this means is that we can communicate directly with a device, connected to the serial port, of a compatible RX, connected to that HDBaseT OUT port (e.g., a display connected to the serial (RS232) port of an AT-OME-EX-RX) if we connect via TCP to port 9001 at the switchers IP address.
 That's a mouthful!

-Next we will take a look at a product with much more connectivity - the Atlona AT-OME-PS62 switcher.
+Next, we will look at a product with much more connectivity - the Atlona AT-OME-PS62 switcher.

 This switcher has more connectivity but follows the same left to right rules as before.
-The first compatible port is the first HDBaseT input; which means we can talk to the serial port of an compatible HDBaseT TX unit at port 9001 (switcher IP address).
+The first compatible port is the first HDBaseT input, which means we can talk to the serial port of a compatible HDBaseT TX unit at port 9001 (switcher IP address).
 This follows on to port 9002 for the next HDBaseT input, and then port 9003 for the HDBaseT output.

 NOTE: Port 9004 for the serial connection of the PS62 will be implemented in future firmware release.